 April 10; 2:30 pm to 4:30 pm

 Tidal Basin Area

-Jointly sponsored since 1954 by National Conference of State Societies (NCSS) and the National Park Service, this venerable observance opens the NCSS Cherry Blossom Princess festivities.
-The ceremony features traditional Japanese music, the presentation of the United States and Japan Cherry Blossom Queens, along with the 2015 Cherry Blossom Princesses, and remarks by a number of dignitaries, including the Ambassador of Japan to the United States.
+Jointly sponsored since 1954 by National Conference of State Societies (NCSS) and the National Park Service, this opens the NCSS Cherry Blossom Princess festivities.
+The ceremony features traditional Japanese music, the presentation of the United States and Japan Cherry Blossom Queens, along with the Cherry Blossom Princesses, and remarks by a number of dignitaries.

 Anacostia River Festival

-The National Park Service and 11th Street Bridge Park will present the first ever Anacostia River Festival on Sunday April 12th.
-Held in Anacostia Park, one of America’s 407 national parks and steps away from the future 11th Street Bridge Park, this free festival is a premier event and official closing of the 2015 National Cherry Blossom Festival.
-The Anacostia River Festival will other unique activities to engage families with the natural environment.
+The National Park Service and 11th Street Bridge Park will present the Anacostia River Festival on Sunday April 17th.
+Held in Anacostia Park, one of America’s 407 national parks and steps away from the future 11th Street Bridge Park, this free festival is a premier event and official closing of the National Cherry Blossom Festival.
 More Information